UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 The closest city from city 0 is city 157 in the training dataframe.

-It’s feature vector tells us that it’s city 96 (of the whole dataset) and is located at longitude -76.3019 and latitude 44.211 in country Canada.
+Its feature vector tells us that it’s city 96 (of the whole dataset) and is located at longitude -76.3019 and latitude 44.211 in country Canada.

 That’s 0.18 units away from city 0.